csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 ### User Story 1

-As a volunteer, I want to invite a friend, so they participate in a volunteer action
+As a volunteer, I want to invite a friend, so they participate in a volunteer function

 #### Acceptance Criteria